jjkirkpatrick/spacetraders-client/README.md

 This document provides a basic overview of how to use the SpaceTraders API client in your Go projects.

+Warning - This is a work in progress, not all endpoints have been tested, there willl be bugs and missing features and the api will change over time

 ## Installation

 To use the SpaceTraders API client, you first need to install the package in your project.
 Run the following command: